 Return by Drop-off

-You can drop off your voted ballot at our office during business hours, or at drop boxes located at each Early Voting site during Early Voting hours.
-For additional information on drop boxes, please visit our drop box webpage.
+You can drop off your voted ballot at our office during business hours, or at a secure ballot intake station (also known as a drop box) located at each Early Voting site during Early Voting hours.
+For additional information on secure ballot intake stations/drop boxes, please visit our Drop Box page.

 You cannot drop-off your Vote-by-Mail ballot at your Election Day polling place.
 However, the poll workers at your polling place can cancel your Vote-by-Mail ballot.
 You can then vote in-person.